joeflateau/with-data/README.md

 # with-data

-A higher order component for associating data items with components for use in event handlers for high performance user interfaces.
+A React higher order component for associating data items with components for use in event handlers for high performance user interfaces.

 ## Install